Language Translation

 Aquifer Systems Mapping Methods

 In 2003 the Resource Assessment Section started production of a new series of aquifer systems maps for the purpose of assessing Indiana’s groundwater resources.
 There are two maps per county; one for unconsolidated aquifer systems and one for bedrock aquifer systems.
 Mapping of the aquifer systems rely heavily on the DNR/DOW digital water well record database (about 400,000 records available online) along with other useful digital information (see Indiana Map) where available (e.g. seismic data, bedrock topography maps, soil surveys, oil and gas wells).
-In addition, publications by the U.S. Geological Survey, Indiana Geological Survey, and other entities were very helpful.
+In addition, publications by the U.S. Geological Survey, Indiana Geological and Water Survey, and other entities were very helpful.
 Relatively uniform characteristics are the basis for the naming of an aquifer system.
 However, some variation between counties is possible.
 See a particular county of interest for specific details.

 Unconsolidated Aquifer Systems